GraphQLSwift/GraphQLWS/README.md

 ```

 If the `payload` field is not required on your server, you may make Server's generic declaration optional like `Server<Payload?>`

-## Memory Management

-Memory ownership among the Server, Client, and Messenger may seem a little backwards.
-This is because the Swift/Vapor WebSocket
-implementation persists WebSocket objects long after their callback and they are expected to retain strong memory references to the
-objects required for responses.
-In order to align cleanly and avoid memory cycles, Server and Client are injected strongly into Messenger
-callbacks, and only hold weak references to their Messenger.
-This means that Messenger objects (or their enclosing WebSocket) must
-be persisted to have the connected Server or Client objects function.
-That is, if a Server's Messenger falls out of scope and deinitializes,
-the Server will no longer respond to messages.